Active Learning of A Crystal Plasticity Flow Rule From Discrete Dislocation Dynamics Simulations: Materials and Methods

-Sequential exploration of a complex parameter space benefits from insight from the model to guide its own improvement using a local measure of uncertainty.
+Sequential exploration of a complex parameter space may benefit from insight from the model to guide its own improvement using a local measure of uncertainty.
 The high cost of simulations and thus likely restrictions on data set size must also be considered, as many candidate machine learning methods require a prohibitively large amount of data.
-In this context we prioritize optimizing the efficiency with which we navigate the high dimensional parameter space to gather data which is most effective at reducing predictive errors and at naturally encapsulating a wide variety of the underlying physical phenomena.
+When choosing a model, its parameterization, and corresponding transformations to and from DDD simulation data in this context we prioritize optimizing the efficiency with which we navigate the high dimensional parameter space to gather data which is most effective at reducing predictive errors and at naturally encapsulating the basic underlying physical phenomena.
+The data generated may be used in future work to fit models whose parameterization and fidelity may be tuned to optimize behavior in a CP context.

 Gaussian processes (GP) have been broadly utilized in situations like these.
-A GP is a collection of random variables, any finite subset of which follows a joint multivariate Gaussian distribution.
-It defines a prior over functions, which can be updated to a posterior given observed data, making it a non-parametric Bayesian method.
-A GP is fully specified by a mean function and a covariance (kernel) function, allowing for flexible non-parametric modeling of complex functions.
-It also naturally provides uncertainty quantification through estimates of the variance of the posterior distribution.
+Abstractly, a GP is a collection of random variables, any finite subset of which follows a joint multivariate Gaussian distribution.
+As a consequence, an instance of a GP is fully specified by a mean function and a covariance (kernel) function which may be fitted to data by optimizing their hyperparameters, allowing for flexible modeling of complex functions.
+Additionally, GP models are well suited to be sequentially updated as new information becomes available through the application of Bayes' Rule since the initial state, called the prior, the prediction of the model, called the likelihood, and the resulting updated distribution, called the posterior, have easily obtainable formulae.
+The variance of the posterior is then a natural quantification of the uncertainty of the model.
 An effective active learning scheme is then achieved by instantiating simulations at points for which the model's posterior distribution has a high variance, as chosen by a so-called acquisition function, with the expectation that obtaining additional data at those points will reduce the said variance and thus the local model uncertainty.
 Such a method of active learning that implements GP regression (GPR) in this way is commonly known as Bayesian optimization (BO) \cite{Frazier2018}.